MCP Introduction

 Write tools require confirm=true, so the model must ask before making changes:

 deploy.
 Creates a new deployment.env.set.
 Creates or updates an environment variable.env.unset.
-Removes an environment variable.
+Removes an environment variable.processes.scale.
+Sets a process'sinstance_amount.
+Pass0to stop the process.

 Audit log